-The Remuneration & HR Committee reviews HR matters and considers remuneration proposals for members of staff across the Trust.
+The Remuneration & HR Committee reviews HR matters relevant to an employer of the scale of the Trust and considers remuneration proposals for members of staff across the Trust.
 The committee maintains oversight of the appraisal system, remuneration of employees and approves staffing structures.